michealandrecoverdale/iocTest/readme.md

 Basically all IoC Container consist of two main big part: Registration part and Resolution part.
 Registration part convert registered type into component model, resolution part analyze the component model dependency graph and convert component model into type instance.

-> NOTE
->
-> below explanation and code snippet intended to be as simple as possible to easier for you to understand.
-In the real implementation of My Own IoC Container is a lot more robust and extensible than that but still easy to understand.

 ## Registration